cc-skuehn/Demo_Dashboard/README.md

 ## Usage

 The Dashboard comes as a set of .Rmd or RMarkdown files plus some standard R scripts.
-In order to run it you need to have certain packages and most probably it is a good idea to have RStudio and R version 3.4.x installed
+In order to run it you need to have downloaded certain packages and most probably it is a good idea to have RStudio and R version 3.4.x installed

 ### Packages